fagner-alves/flex-upload-library-php/README.md

 # Flex Upload Library PHP
 Library written in php to upload according to the implementations of FlexUpload JS

-TODO: travis-ci, scrutinizer, packaist images...

-## About

-TODO: Why would you use this package?

 ## Install
 ```bash